carljparker/data-512-final/project-data512a.md

 - **We don’t know how many people were at each rally.** There could be a lot of variability there, and the number of people at the rally is (almost certainly) an important factor in how many people contract the virus at the rally and therefore how much the virus could spread in the aftermath of the rally.
 - **We don’t know if the people who attended a rally resided in the county where the rally was held.** They might have traveled there and then gone back home afterwards . . . and infected people in their home county.
 The subsequent deaths would then show up in that county rather than the one in which the rally was held.
 - **Trump's rallies are not uniformly distributed across the United States.** This could be for reasons such as campaign strategy.
 But in any case, regional differences between areas that hosted the rallies and those that didn't could introduce bias into the data.
 These differences could include local and state policies with respect to behaviors, such as masking, that affect the spread of COVID-19.
 Also, on a more subtle level, regional differences in culture could also affect viral spread.
 Some areas, irrespective of official policies, might be more or less likely to spread the vius.
 For example, the culture in Seattle, WA has a reputation for being somewhat insular.
 Early in the pandemic, the (relatively) slow community spread in Seattle was attributed to this cultural characteristic.

+## Prior work: Stanford University Study ##

+I was able to find only a single investigation into the effects of President Trump's rallies on the spread of COVID-19: [The Effects of Large Group Meetings on the Spread of COVID-19: The Case of Trump Rallies (October, 2020)](https://siepr.stanford.edu/research/publications/effects-large-group-meetings-spread-covid-19-case-trump-rallies) by B. Douglas Bernheim, Nina Buchmann, Zach Freitas-Groff, Sebastián Otero of Stanford University's Institute for Economic Policy Research (SIEPR).

+The study investigated 18 rallies between June 20, 2020 and September 22, 2020.
+It uses COVID-19 case data from the Johns-Hopkins data respository.
+It analyzes the data for the county where each rally was held for the ten weeks following the rally.
+It compares the number of cases during this period with number of cases in a "placebo" county that did not host a Trump rally.
+The study estimate that the 18 Trump rallies resulted in more than 30,000 incremental cases of COVID-19 and 700 deaths.

+Considerations with the Stanford study and comparison to the current study:

+- The Stanford study investigates **18** rallies; the current study investigates **66** rallies.
+- The Stanford study compares the counties where rallies were held _to placebo counties_; the current study compares each county _to itself pre and post the rally date_.
+- Both the Stanford study and the current study use data from the Johns-Hopkins data repository.
+- The Stanford study uses **case data**; the current study uses **mortality data (deaths)**.
+- The Stanford study tracks COVID-19 cases for the **ten weeks** following each rally; the curent study tracks deaths for the **six weeks** following each rally
+- The Stanford study's estimate of 700 deaths is based on the _death rate_ for the county in question.
+It is not clear why the Stanford study didn't directly use the mortality data from Johns-Hopkins.
+- Although the Stanford study compares the Trump-rally counties to placebo counties, it doesn't provide the names of the placebo counties.
+Therefore, reproducibility of the Stanford study is hindered.
+- For the current study, I also considered comparing to a set of _control counties_.
+However, selecting a set of such counties turned out to be remarkably fraught; so instead, I settled on a much simpler methodology.
+It is dissapointing that the Stanford researchers do not provide their placebo counties or their criteria for selecting them.

 # Import required packages #